 Over the next year I hope to further develop In the Ink Dark - the dance and poetry project we made last year - for some new places in Scotland.
 I’m also doing early research for new projects that speak to this thing of where dance meets with other worlds:

 4. What themes do you explore in your practice?

-A lot of my work, including In the Ink Dark, has been about finding language for loss; exploring transformation and change.
-As a project, the dancers involved and I were working very specifically with the relationship between memory and materiality.
+A lot of my work including In the Ink Dark has been research into re-imagining loss, exploring transformation and change.
+With that project the dancers and I were working very specifically with the relationship between memory and materiality.